Article

 History of INHOPE

-In June 1996, the first internet hotline dealing with child sexual abuse material was established in the Netherlands with the support of the police by concerned individuals in the internet industry.
-This was quickly followed by initiatives in Norway, Belgium and the UK before the end of 1996.
+In June 1996, the first internet hotline focused on CSAM was launched in the Netherlands, with support from the police and members of the internet industry.
+Similar initiatives quickly followed in Norway, Belgium, and the UK by the end of the year.
+Other countries, including Austria, Ireland, Finland, Spain, and France, soon began developing their own hotline systems.

 Formed in November of 1999 by 8 hotlines, the name INHOPE comes from International Hotline Operators of Europe.
 However, over time this has evolved beyond Europe into a global network.
 INHOPE now represents the cause and positivity of the name ‘in hope’ and the hotlines that create hope for an internet free from CSAM.